ODH Resource Library: Workshops, Reports, and Initiatives

 Sustainability of Online Educational Resources

-Ithaka, in cooperation with the the JISC Strategic Content Alliance, the NEH's Office of Digital Humanities, and the National Science Foundation, recently completed a study on the "Sustainability of Online Educational Resources."
-NEH funding was via a Digital Humanities Cooperative Agreement (HC-50005-09).
-This study seeks to answer the question "How does a digital resource continue to thrive once the grant has run out?"
+Ithaka, in cooperation with the the JISC Strategic Content Alliance, the NEH's Office of Digital Humanities, and the National Science Foundation, conducted a study on the sustainability of Online Educational Resources (HC-50005-09).
+This study sought to answer the question, "How does a digital resource continue to thrive once the grant has run out?"
 The 2009 report "Sustaining Digital Resources: An On-the-Ground View of Projects Today" is available online along with the original case studies.

-- Sustainability and Revenue Models for Online Academic Resources -- this was Ithaka's initial report exploring different sustainability models.
+- Sustainability and Revenue Models for Online Academic Resources -- Ithaka's initial report exploring different sustainability models

-- Case Studies in Sustainability -- focusing on specific projects and what they did to attain sustainability.
+- Case Studies in Sustainability (updated for 2011) -- Focusing on specific projects and what they did to attain sustainability

 Tools for Data-Driven Scholarship